clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    :file:`/home/clr/mix/update/www/VER`.
 In our example, this will be located in :file:`/home/clr/mix/update/www/{<MIXVERSION>}`, where ``<MIXVERSION>`` is the mix version you defined (10 by default).

+   By default, mixer will use the legacy swupd-server to generate the update content.
+Mixer now has a new implementation built into the mixer tool itself.
+   While this is currently an experimental feature, you can (and should) use the new swupd-server by passing the :option:`--new-swupd` flag.
+The legacy swupd-server will soon be deprecated, and mixer will use the new version automatically.

    All content to make a fully usable mix will be created by this step, but note that only *zero packs* are automatically generated.
 Zero packs are